yanntrividic/ragadjustfr/README.md

-Rag Adjust
+ragadjust
 ==========

 A bit of JavaScript to automatically fix the rag of any body of text.
 Where you allow your lines to break in a block of text can be very important for readability, and quite tricky within a fluid layout.
 With this script you can set how and where you want your lines to break, creating a much more pleasing text rag.

 This repository is a fork of Nathan Ford's work and was adapted to french by implementing support for diacritics and french prepositions.
+Nicolas Taffin helped me a lot in solving the bugs around regex, and turning this script into a Pagedjs handler; because yes, it also works with [Pagedjs](https://pagedjs.org/)!

 ## Setup

+### With a regular webpage

 First, link to the script in your HTML.